metomi/rose/sphinx/tutorial/cylc/scheduling/datetime-cycling.rst

    ``2000-01-01T12``, ``2000-01-02T12``, ``2000-01-03T12``, ...

    This can be easily fixed.
-Both of the following recurrences mean, start at the first midnight *after* the initial cycle point.
+Both of the following recurrences mean start at the first midnight *after* the initial cycle point.

    * ``T00/P1D``